ovh/debian-cis/README.md

 It will automatically fix any styling problem on every script.

-## Disclaimer
+## :heavy_exclamation_mark: Disclaimer

 This project is a set of tools.
 They are meant to help the system administrator built a secure environment.
-While we use it at OVH to harden our PCI-DSS compliant infrastructure, we can not guarantee that it will work for you.
+While we use it at OVHcloud to harden our PCI-DSS compliant infrastructure, we can not guarantee that it will work for you.
 It will not magically secure any random host.

 Additionally, quoting the License:

-> THIS SOFTWARE IS PROVIDED BY OVH SAS AND CONTRIBUTORS ``AS IS'' AND ANY
+> THIS SOFTWARE IS PROVIDED BY OVHcloud SAS AND CONTRIBUTORS ``AS IS'' AND ANY
 > EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
 > WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
 > DISCLAIMED.
-IN NO EVENT SHALL OVH SAS AND CONTRIBUTORS BE LIABLE FOR ANY
+IN NO EVENT SHALL OVHcloud SAS AND CONTRIBUTORS BE LIABLE FOR ANY
 > DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES
 > (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
 > LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND